alexwlchan/alexwlchan.net/src/_drafts/bure-valley.md

 </figure>

 The carriages were quite comfortable, and I had a compartment all to myself.
 In what's become a bit of a habit, the colour of my outfit matched the seat covers.
 I never plan this, it just happens to me.
-I showed the picture to a close friend, who described as "[my] author photo", which feels distressingly accurate.
+I showed the picture below to a close friend, who described as "[my] author photo", which feels distressingly accurate.

 <figure class="wide_img rounded_corners">
   <a href="/images/2022/IMG_5800.jpg">